nRF24/CircuitPython_nRF24L01/docs/greetings.rst

     :alt: Total PyPI downloads
     :target: https://pepy.tech/project/circuitpython-nrf24l01

-About this library
+Getting Started
 ==================

-Circuitpython driver library for the nRF24L01 transceiver
+This is a Circuitpython driver library for the nRF24L01(+) transceiver.

-CircuitPython port of the nRF24L01 library from Micropython.
-Original work by Damien P. George & Peter Hinch can be found `here
+Originally this code was a Micropython module written by Damien P. George & Peter Hinch which can still be found `here
 <https://github.com/micropython/micropython/tree/master/drivers/nrf24l01>`_

-The Micropython source has been rewritten to expose all the nRF24L01's features and for compatibilty with the Raspberry Pi and other Circuitpython compatible devices.
-Modified by Brendan Doherty, Rhys Thomas
+The Micropython source has since been rewritten to expose all the nRF24L01's features and for Circuitpython compatible devices (including linux-based SoC computers like the Raspberry Pi).
+Modified by Brendan Doherty & Rhys Thomas.

-* Author(s): Damien P. George, Peter Hinch, Rhys Thomas, Brendan Doherty
+* Authors: Damien P. George, Peter Hinch, Rhys Thomas, Brendan Doherty

 Features currently supported
 ----------------------------